surveysolutions/docs/content/headquarters/accounts/batch-user-upload/index.md

 <BR><BR>
 The phone number must be numeric and no longer than 15 digits.</TD></TR>

+<TR><TD>Workspace</TD><TD>A comma-delimited list of workspaces that will be accessible to this user.<BR><BR>All workspaces mentioned here must exist and be enabled.
+For interviewer accounts, their supervisor must also have access to the same workspaces.</TD></TR>

 </TABLE>

 Note that the fields **login**, **password** and **role** are mandatory, and must be filled out for every user in the list.
 The supervisor field **must** be specified for the interviewers' accounts only.

+If the workspace column is not specified in the accounts file, or the value in that column is not specified for any row, then the workspace name selected at the file upload page is applied.

 #### Example file